-WAVE_MPI is a C program which solves the 1D wave equation in parallel, using MPI.
+wave_mpi, a C code which solves the 1D wave equation in parallel, using MPI.

-This program solves the 1D wave equation of the form:
+This code solves the 1D wave equation of the form:

 Utt = c^2 Uxxover the spatial interval [X1,X2] and time interval [T1,T2], with initial conditions: